metrafonic/Bobcat300-DebianMinimalDocker/README.md

 A minimal docker-compose config for running a helium lora gateway on a bobcat 300.

 ## Warning
 Currently having issues with the pf crashing.
-Do not use in prod yet packetforwarder crashes during **downlinks** - beacons etc
+Do not use in prod yet!
+Packetforwarder crashes during **downlinks** - beacons etc

 ## Details
 Currently only tested on the `G285`